-Covenant Consult is an international operating consultancy, offering individual and innovative solutions to international organizations, non-governmental organizations, governments and actors within the private business sector.
-We have build a leading and diverse team that brings together unique skills, talents, expertise and experience.
+Covenant Consult is an international consulting firm committed to building trust and respect with the people we work with.We offer innovative solutions to international partners, government and non-government organisations, and the private sector.
+We have built a diverse team of leading experts that share their unique skills, talents, and experience.

 Axel Schroeder is a professional with advanced experiences in economic and financial sector development.
-He worked with a wide range of organizations in the development sector in Europe, Africa and Asia.
-Axel has been involved in several research studies and economical assessments for intergovernmental organizations in Asia.
-He holds corporate finance lectures at university level and has developed and implemented microfinance training workshops for local NGOs in Myanmar.
+He has worked with a wide range of organizations in the development sector in Europe, Africa and Asia.
+Axel has also been involved in several research studies and economical assessments for intergovernmental organizations in Asia.
+He holds corporate finance lectures at the university level and has developed and implemented microfinance training workshops for local NGOs in Myanmar.
 He holds a Master Degree in International Strategic Management, as well as a Master Degree in International Social Sciences.

 Matthias Rimarzik- Senior Development Advisor

 Matthias is a development professional with 15 years of experience in advisory, management and leadership roles in Southeast Asia.
 He has conducted and contributed to a number of research activities, with extensive field work.
 He works in particular within Myanmar’s Education/Technical Vocational Education Training and Livelihoods sector, with a focus on vulnerability and inclusiveness.
 He holds a Master of Sciences (MSc Natural Resource Management) with post-graduate Certificate in Development Studies.